KSrimanNarayana/Data_Visualisation/README.md

 6. Insights based on Non-Graphical and Visual Analysis.

-6.1 Comments on the range of attributes
+6.1 Comments on the range of attributes.

-6.2 Comments on the distribution of the variables and relationship between them
+6.2 Comments on the distribution of the variables and relationship between them.

-6.3 Comments for each univariate and bivariate plot
+6.3 Comments for each univariate and bivariate plot.

-7. Business Insights - includes patterns observed in the data along with what you can infer from it
+7. Business Insights - includes patterns observed in the data along with what you can infer from it.

 8. Recommendations - Actionable items for business.